angelo-v/tt-rss-docker/README.md

 aveltens/tt-rss
 =========

-This image runs [tiny-tiny-rss](https://tt-rss.org) on an apache webserver.
+This image contains two tags, that combined allow to run [tiny-tiny-rss](https://tt-rss.org) and the update process on an apache webserver:

+ - aveltens/tt-rss:updater
+ - aveltens/tt-rss:apache

+## aveltens/tt-rss:updater

+A container from this image contains the tt-rss files and runs the update process, that will update the feeds.

 It must be linked to a PostgreSQL database container with alias 'postgres'.
 MySQL is not supported.

 Example docker run command:

+`docker run --name my-tt-rss-updater -d -e SELF_URL_PATH=http://example.org/ --link my-ttrss-postgres:postgres aveltens/tt-rss:updater`

+`SELF_URL_PATH`: Same as tiny-tiny-rss config variable named SELF_URL_PATH.

+## aveltens/tt-rss:apache

+A container from this image runs the apache webserver and hosts tiny-tiny-rss by including the volumes from the tt-rss:updater container.

+It must be linked to a PostgreSQL database container with alias 'postgres'.
+MySQL is not supported.

+It must include the volumes from the updater container.

+Example docker run command:

-`docker run --name my-tt-rss -d -p 80:80 -e SELF_URL_PATH=http://example.org/ --link my-ttrss-postgres:postgres aveltens/tt-rss`
+`docker run --name my-tt-rss -d -p 80:80 -e SELF_URL_PATH=http://example.org/ --volumes-from my-tt-rss-updater --link my-ttrss-postgres:postgres aveltens/tt-rss:apache`

 `SELF_URL_PATH`: Same as tiny-tiny-rss config variable named SELF_URL_PATH.